 “Is the workshop a live, physical event?
 When is it being held?”

 Anytime you want!
 How to Get Your Child to Listen is an online video workshop that’s delivered on demand.
-Because it’s online, you can join no matter where you live and take the workshop at your own pace.
+Because it’s online, you can join no matter where you live and take the workshop at your own pace and leisure.
 Access the lessons with your smart phone, tablet, or computer.

 “What’s included in the workshop?”

 Once you sign up, you’ll have access to all three sessions of the workshop.
 The workshop is in a slide-presentation video format, so you can watch on any device, and includes PDFs of the slides that you can download as well.
 The videos and PDFs are housed in one convenient portal.